nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---
 ## Using this guide
 Feeling overwhelmed already?
-Fret not because we're here to help you integrate this application seamlessly into your business operations.
+Fret not because this user guide is meant to help you integrate this application seamlessly into your business operations.

 As a first time user, we understand that it might be daunting to start up the application without sufficient instructions.
-So, we have prepared a [Quick start](#quick-start) section in this guide to equip you with the knowledge to start up TrackO for your business.
+We have prepared a [Quick Start](#quick-start) section in this guide to equip you with the knowledge to start up TrackO for your business.

-Next, after starting up TrackO, you might be confused by the unfamiliar layout.
-As such, we have prepared a breakdown of the **layout** which you can find [here](#layout).
-This section of the guide will help you understand the different sections of the [GUI](#gui) as well as their roles in this application.
+The [Layout](#layout) will also help you understand the different sections of TrackO's [GUI](#gui) and their functionalities.

-After familiarising yourself with the [GUI](#gui), we have included a [tutorial section](#tutorial) where you can use some example commands to play around with some of our sample data and get to know TrackO's features a bit better.
+After familiarising yourself with the [GUI](#gui), head over to the [Tutorial](#tutorial) section where you can learn some of the commands by playing with our sample data.

-Following that, as our application uses commands which require specific inputs.
-To help you out with learning the command formats used in this guide, you can head over to the [Command Guide](#command-guide) section of this guide.
-This will come in handy for you when you're ready to get some in-depth exposure to our [features](#features).
-Because our applications helps your business handle orders and inventory, we have split our commands into 2 sections.
-You can click [here](#uorder-managementu) to find commands related to **managing orders** and click [here](#uinventory-managementu) to find commands which help with **inventory management**.
-For more **general features**, you can go to [this section](#ugeneral-featuresu) as well!
+To know more about the general formats of the commands in the application, you can proceed to the [Command Guide](#command-guide).
+This will get you ready for the in-depth explanation of each command's format and use cases which can be found in the [Features](#features) section.
+The features are organised into the core component of the application that they belong to, [order management](#uorder-managementu) and [inventory management](#uinventory-managementu).
+You can also find [general features](#ugeneral-featuresu) that do not belong to those categories.

-Lastly, we have included a handy [command summary](#command-summary) for when you're proficient at using TrackO and just want to take a quick look at any commands you need!
+Lastly, we have included a handy [Command Summary](#command-summary) section for when you're proficient at using TrackO and just want to take a quick look at any commands you need!

 p.s.
 Not too sure about some technical terms in this guide?
 Check out our [glossary](#glossary) to get a better understand all the technical jargon!